harlemtraveler/natured/README.md

 Users who are buyers are able to:

-·create an account.
+* create an account.
-·Delete their account.
+* Delete their account.
-·Update their account.
+* Update their account.
-·View all products.
+* View all products.
-·View by catgories.
+* View by catgories.
-·Create a product.
+* Create a product.
-·Delete the product.
+* Delete the product.
-·Update their product.
+* Update their product.
-·View all their products.
+* View all their products.
-·View a product.
+* View a product.
-·Add to cart.
+* Add to cart.
-·Delete from cart.
+* Delete from cart.
-·Buy product.
+* Buy product.

 ## POST MVP